Waikato/kiwiwords/docs/rmt_corpus.md

 - You can <a href="../pics/rmt-v1-wordlist.csv">download a wordlist</a> with frequencies for all words and hashtags in the corpus.

 ### Citing the RMT Corpus
-If you use the RMT corpus, please cite the following paper
+If you use the RMT corpus, please cite the following paper:

 - 'Building a Corpus of Māori Language Tweets' by Trye et al. (full reference coming soon!).

 ### Team